elite-dev02/Bank-customer-segmentation-/README.md

 # Bank-customer-segmentation-
-A ML project using the k-clustering method
+A ML project using the k-mean clustering method